Njan Steve Lopez: Cast

+Production

+The production of the film began on 25 December 2013 in Thiruvananthapuram.
+Director Rajeev Ravi took a recce in Puthenthope to learn more about the place.
+Ravi compared his film with Udaan (2010) and said that "this is a coming-of-RAGE film where characters grow up only to turn into angry young men".
+According to the director, the film doesn't fall into a single genre.

 Music

-The film score was composed by Chandran Veyattummal and Govind Vasantha (formerly Govind Menon).
-The songs were composed by Shahabaz Aman and released on 13 July 2014.
+The film score was composed by Chandran Veyattummal and Govind Vasantha.
+The songs were composed by Shahabaz Aman and were released on 13 July 2014 in A. J. Hall in Kochi.
 Chandran Veyattummal also composed the song "Pokaruthen Makane" for the film, which is extracted from the oral text of Iravikutti Pilla Poru.
+In an audio review, a critic from The Times of India wrote, "The music of the film doesn't stick to one style or genre, neither does it adhere to the current trends.
+The result is a set of fresh and listenable tracks, each of which has something new to offer".
+The song "Theruvukal Nee" became popular on social media.

 Online release

-The movie was released online on Reelmonk.com to a worldwide audience on 20 July 2015.
+The movie was released online on Reelmonk to a worldwide audience on 20 July 2015.
 However, the day of the online release the movie suffered from piracy attacks and was uploaded to torrent sites.
 The online release partner, Reelmonk, was, however, able to track the uploader within 12 minutes and has initiated criminal proceedings against the pirate.

 Reception

+The film was well received by critics.
+Baradwaj Rangan of The Hindu wrote, "the fascinating and deeply atmospheric Njan Steve Lopez, follows pretty much the same trajectory [as Annayum Rasoolum].
+Young man.
+Rebuff.
+Love.
+Spanner-throwing fate.
+Tangential involvement with criminals.
+It’s all there – but in a different form".
+Aswin J Kumar of The Times of India rated the film 3.5/5 stars and wrote, "Njan Steve Lopez is a film that will not disappoint even those who look for vigour and colour.
+It has warmth that glows every now and then and it is hard to resist".
+Deepanjana Pal of Firstpost wrote, "This is not a movie experience that will leave you feeling happy, but Njan Steve Lopez does make you wonder about the choices we make and those that are made for us.
+For that alone, it’s worth a watch".
+Nandini Ramnath of Mint wrote, "Njan Steve Lopez suggests that sometimes, it’s better to quaff your way towards a stupor rather than swallow the hard facts of life in present-day Malayali society".
+Shubha Shetty-Saha of Mid-Day rated the film 3/5 stars and wrote, "Watch it as it narrates an intriguing story aided by good performances".

-The film was very well received by critics like Baradwaj Rangan.
-But the lack of commercialization made it a failure in the box office.
+The lack of commercialization made it a failure in the box office.
 It had since gone through a series of festival circuits gaining more critical acclaim.
-Finding audience online, now the film has a cult following and is considered Rajeev Ravi's best work among his four films.
+Finding audience online, now the film has a cult following and is considered Rajeev Ravi's best work among his five films.